ansys/pyensight/doc/source/user_guide/cmdlang_native.rst

 PyEnSight has been designed to be fully compatible with the existing EnSight Python language, supporting both the "native" Python API and also the "Object" API.
 Indeed, the ``ensight`` attribute of a PyEnSight session object is a ``clone`` of the ensight module generated via introspection.
-This means that any attribute, object, instance, variable etc. available in the ``ensight`` module will be also available in PyEnSight, that will deal with the communication with EnSight and the conversion of a command to its corresponding EnSight counterpart.
+This means that any attribute, object, instance, variable etc. available in the ``ensight`` module is also available in PyEnSight, that manages the communication with EnSight and the conversion of a command to its corresponding EnSight counterpart.
-There are, however, a few adjustments to be made in order to port an existing EnSight script into PyEnSight.
+There are, however, a few adjustments to be made for porting an existing EnSight script into PyEnSight.
 This is a list of operations to perform to make the conversion:

 * All the calls to the "ensight" module and its attributes need to be pre-fixed